Social distancing and self-quarantining is our reality now.

 Scholastic Learn at Home: With so many schools closed, Scholastic launched a learn-from-home program to help parents and students adjust.
 According to the editors of Scholastic Classroom Magazines, “Even when schools are closed, you can keep the learning going with these special cross-curricular journeys.”

 AT&T: For the time being, AT&T won’t suspend services to phone or wireless customers who can’t pay their bills.
 The company also said that AT&T hotspots will be available for anyone to use.

-Comcast: All Comcast WiFi hotspots can be used by all Americans, for free, for 60 days, as a result of the coronavirus.
+Comcast: All Comcast WiFi hotspots can be used by all Americans, for free as a result of the coronavirus.
 Existing Comcast customers will get unlimited data, and will not lose internet connection if they cannot pay their bills.

-Spectrum: Charter Communications, Spectrum’s parent company, is offering free broadband and WiFi to households with students, K-through-12 and college, for 60 days.
+Spectrum: Charter Communications, Spectrum’s parent company, is offering free broadband and WiFi to households with students, K-through-12 and college.
 Spectrum hotspots will also be free to use.

 Sistine Chapel: Even if you’re stuck inside, now might be your best chance to see some of the most beautiful places in the world.
 For example, the Sistine Chapel in Italy has been closed as COVID-19 spreads in the country, but you can virtually walk through the chapel for free.